AdobeDocs/campaign-classic.en/help/campaign/using/creating-a-collaborative-campaign.md

 To create a simple collaborative campaign, the **Collaborative campaign (simple)** template must be selected.

-## Creating a collaborative campaign package {#-creating-a-collaborative-campaign-package}
+## Creating a collaborative campaign package {#creating-a-collaborative-campaign-package}

 To make a campaign available to local entities, the central entity must create a campaign package.